drewhart/geonomics_docs/sphinx_dir/docs.rst

 .. code-block:: python

                               #variance of distr of effect size
-                              'alpha_distr_sigma':    0.5,
+                              'alpha_distr_sigma':    0,

 :py:`float`

-default: 0.5
+default: 0

 reset?
 P

 This defines the standard deviation of the normal distribution from which a :py:`Trait`'s new mutations' effect sizes are drawn.
+For effect sizes drawn from a distribution, it is recommended to set this value set to some nonzero number and set **alpha_distr_mu** to 0.
+For fixed effect sizes, set this value to 0 and set **alpha_distr_mu** to the fixed effect size;
-The user will likely want to adjust this value and keep **alpha_distr_mu** set at 0, because for multigenic :py:`Trait`\s the baseline phenotypic value is 0.5 (the central value on a Geonomics :py:`Landscape`), so new mutations in a :py:`Trait` would then be equally likely to decrease or increase :py:`Individual`\s' phenotypes from that baseline.
+effects will alternate between positive and negative when they are assigned to loci.
+In either case, new mutations in a :py:`Trait` will then be equally likely to decrease or increase :py:`Individual`\s' phenotypes from the multigenic baseline phenotype of 0.5 (which is also the central value on a Geonomics :py:`Landscape`).

 ------------------------------------------------------------------------------